cristiano182/multirooms/Readme.md

 - Mongoose and Socket.io is a dependency for this library.
 - const multirooms = require('multirooms')

-- Set configuration in  multirooms.setConfig().
+- Set configuration in  multirooms.setConfig

   - Receives 3 params, (ModelMessageSchema, Number of Rooms, Number of skip for Pagination function).